Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 Toys & Games

 You should be able to advertise products that you sell directly to Amazon as a vendor.
-If there are products that you sell directly to Amazon, but you are not able to find them in the product picker, please Contact Us.
-In order to expedite your request, we ask that you provide your vendor code(s) and a list of your products that do not appear in the product picker.
+Contact us if there are products that you sell directly to Amazon, but you are not able to find them in the product picker.
+Provide your vendor code(s) and a list of your products that do not appear in the product picker.

 If you've created a Sponsored Products campaign and want to know why your ad isn't running, review the Ad status.